 - Requirements: age 18+

-- Project activities: tree planting, walking trail construction, wildlife surveys, seed collection, weed control, conservation fencing, heritage restoration and disaster relief (varies by location and time of year)
+- Project activities: tree planting, seed collection, wildlife surveys and monitoring, weed control, conservation fencing, etc

 - Working hours: Monday- Friday, 8am-4pm